anacision/anacision-planning-user-guide/docs/user_guide/user_guide.md

 Multi-stage production scenarios, can be modeled using the ```predecessor_task_ids``` field.

-The following examples are NOT functional, as the tasks have no processing options.
+The following examples are NOT functional.
 They only serve the purpose of illustrating how the predecessor - successor relationship can be used to model multi-stage production.

 ```json hl_lines="12 19"